-The oral examination should be scheduled within two weeks of the written exam.
+The oral examination should be scheduled within two weeks after the research proposal is approved.

 Prior to the oral exam, the committee Chair will describe the standard set of events of an oral exam to the student.

 The Chair should bring to the oral exam the candidate's file, the original written exam questions and answers, and Form (3) from the Graduate Division entitled "Report of the Qualifying Exam," which can be obtained from the Student Services Advisor.